mub2332/FIT-Honors-Monash/docs/ProjectManagementPlan.md

 Key artifacts are stated below in the release plan.
 Progress is tracked using two primary measurements using a point system.
 It is estimated that 1 point represents 2h of work:
 <ul><li>Project backlog: The project backlog shows progress relative to overall work to be done within the project.<li><ul>
-Iteration backlog: The iteration backlog shows progress relative to work intended for the current iteration.
+Iteration backlog: The iteration backlog shows progress relative to work intended for the current iteration.<li><ul>

 <a name="promil"></a>
 # Project Milestones and Objectives